akshayrangnekar/vigilant-octo-telegram/massaging-input-data.md

 XML is painful to manipulate, particularly compared to JSON when using NodeJS.
 As a first task we built a converter that takes the XML and converts it to JSON.

 While there is the useful `xml2js` library, the output from that library is itself not optimal.
 The structure of the XML leads to repeated data, and the attribute vs content nature of XML leads to a complex JSON data structure.
 To simplify it down, we wrote a simple node.js script to convert to a flattened JSON format.
+See `index.js`

-Analysis of data quality
+## Analysis of data quality

+To analyse whether the data was complete, we wrote `analysis.js`, which loops through the JSON structure and decides